noahehall/theBookOfNoah/0current/aws/0microservices.md

 ### ecs on aws outposts

+## ECR container registry

+- create registry from the web console then click `view push cmds`
+  - you generally need to do this once, so that you can connect to the registry and push your images
+- supports pub & priv repos with resource-based perms via IAM

+### key components

+### registry

+- create one/more priv/pub registries

+### auth token

+- each client must auth to ECR as an AWS user before push/pulling images

+### repository

+- supports docker, OCI & compatible artifacts

+### repository policy

+- control access to the repo itself and images withinm

+### images

+- the stored artifacts
+- can be pulled/pushed via the aws cli, and run as ECS tasks/services or EKS pods

-## fargate
+## fargate ecs serverless runtime for containers

-- fully managed infrastructure for serverless container based applications
+- AWS is responsible for provisioning, configuring and scaling compute resources for containers
+- you are responsible for
+  - ecs task/service definition
+  - operating system, cpu and mem requirements
+  - network and IAM policies
+  - launch type
 - use cases
   - preferred over lambda for complex/long running business logic, e.g. listening to FIFO queues for messages
 - costs
   - by container running cpu/memory and time

-## ECR

-- elastic container registry
-- docker registry on aws
-- create registry from the web console then click `view push cmds`
-  - you generally need to do this once, so that you can connect to the registry and push your images
+### key components

+#### clusters

+- logical grouping of tasks/services to isolate applications

+#### task definitions

+- one/more containers comprising an application
+- the task def is the unit of scale and can contain up to 10 containers
+  - same best practice as normal containers, the other 9 are for sidecars
+- each container shares the underlying kernel, cpu and mem resources, and network interface
+  - however is isolated from other task defs

+##### tasks

+- the instantiation of a task def, i.e. task def -> image, task -> container

+##### services

+- tasks instantiated as services are scheduled via the ECs service scheduler
+  - ensures a task def maintains the specified number of task instances at any one time

 ## MQ